-- Ensure regular communications across Wales between LRC staff and directors.
+- Ensure regular communications across Wales between LERC staff and directors.

 - Ensure that the role of managing and disseminating biodiversity information across Wales is valued and sustained through local and national partnerships.

-- Achieve commitment to stable and secure funding for LRCs from every Local Planning Authority in Wales.
+- Achieve commitment to stable and secure funding for LERCs from every Local Planning Authority in Wales.

 - Achieve commitment to stable and secure funding from all other relevant public bodies and NGOs.

-- Recognise the value of working together, whilst embracing the local distinctiveness of LRCs.
+- Recognise the value of working together, whilst embracing the local distinctiveness of LERCs.